an interview with Lyn Patterson, author of “Whisperings of the Wild and Wilting”

 But I won’t disregard the poetry of my earlier adulthood, I had a lot of passion brewing inside me back then.
 That passion was often disguised in the turmoil, so I wanted to make sure that I was able to honor that voice before moving on.
 The book coincides with me entering a new decade in my life and a new phase.
 I am in my thirties now, I feel like I am finally “a woman” and content with always evolving.
 So yes!
 New decade, new chapter, semi-new Lyn.

-J - Before I read your book, I hadn't picked up a book written by a Black author to understand their perspective, or even just out of curiosity.
-I read what was handed to me in school and I didn’t question why the only time we read about Black people was in history books or in relation to slavery.
-I feel a lot of shame for this, but it was your book that helped me examine a bias that went unnoticed.
+J - Before I read your book, I hadn't been aware of how much I hadn't been reading with intention.
+I read what was handed to me in school and I didn’t question why the only time we read about Black people was in relation to slavery, or when the author perpetuated obvious stereotypes.
+It took reading WWW to help me examine a bias that went unnoticed, and examine a huge flaw in multiple industries.
 How do you think WWW will help normalize Blackness?

 L - That is such a difficult question to answer because my blackness is so much a part of who I am.
 I feel like it would be impossible for me to write anything that wasn’t steeped in my blackness but I as a poet I write about a lot of themes.
 I am constantly pushing myself to write about and make ordinary things seem extraordinary.
 We are in a great time right now as black creatives where people are starting to realize that black people can tell stories that are about our everyday lives.
 That black people have normal everyday lives that are layered, complicated, and which represent the human experience.
 Yes, I am a black woman who has also been in love, worked a job that I hated, been treated for bipolar disorder, and had a parent who was an alcoholic.
 Identity and experience are so multi-layered and multi-faceted that I can talk about my experience as a woman and parts of it can resonate with other women, while my experiences as a black woman might add a layer of meaning that is difficult for them to fully understand.
 I just know that I am a black woman with story to tell and that many black and brown creatives have been fighting for years for me to be able to tell my story.